Joe-Degs/Joe-Degs.github.io/_posts/2022-06-14-testing-mic.markdown

 ## Introduction
 Welcome to the blog.
 This blog is about a lot of things most of which I do not know about yet.
-There's going to doing a little bit of everything, a big bit of bit of everything now that I think about it.
+There's going to doing a little bit of everything, lowlevel/embeded programming, socket programming, some backend engineering stuff probably, web development hopefully and many other things I can't think of right now.
-There will definitely be some code, a lot of code actually.

 Most of what I write about will be me trying to figure out how something that already exists works and maybe trying to implement the thing myself.